livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 7.6 Rating

-`Rating` is a typed evaluative object with app scoped semantics.
+`Rating` is a typed evaluative object with app-scoped semantics.

 Constraints: